-The aim of both the initial examination at birth and the full neonatal examination within the first 72 hours of life is to confirm normality, identify any congenital abnormalities and exclude medical concerns.
-It also gives the Midwife a precious opportunity for further health education and parental reassurance (RCM 2012).
+The aim of both the initial examination at birth and the full neonatal examination is to confirm normality, identify any congenital abnormalities and exclude medical concerns.
+It also gives the midwife a precious opportunity for further health education and parental reassurance (RCM 2012).

 Initial Post-Delivery Assessment and Examination and APGAR Score

 Monitoring successful transition to extra-uterine life begins from the moment of birth with an assessment of the APGAR score.
-This is measured at one, five and if needed ten minutes after birth, and is followed by an initial examination soon after birth.
+This is measured at 1, 5, and if needed, 10 minutes after birth, and is followed by an initial examination soon after birth.